 This work has involved many partners including Parks Australia, Booderee National Park, Wreck Bay Aboriginal Community Council, WWF Australia, NSW Forestry Corporation and Quoll Conservation sanctuaries (Devils @ Cradle Wildlife Park, Trowunna Wildlife Sanctuary, and Aussie Ark).
 She has contributed to research on improving threatened species monitoring and management and developing indicators to measure impact of conservation research.

-Before moving to Canberra, Natasha was based in Victoria where she had spent ten years working and studying in such diverse ecosystems as tall wet forests, the Mallee, foothill forest and box ironbark forests.
-After several years in land management, Natasha returned to academia to complete a PhD in fire ecology and avian conservation at La Trobe University.
-Her study was located in the Central Highlands following the 2009 Black Saturday Bushfire.
-This large, severe wildfire was used to investigate the role of unburnt patches as refuges for birds, examining the importance of fire, vegetation, topographic and landscape properties to avian persistence post-fire.
-Learnings from her research were then applied to her subsequent role as Senior Biodiversity Officer (Planned Burning) for the Victorian State Government.
-In this role, she led the development of a five year Monitoring, Evaluation and Reporting plan for the East Central Bushfire Risk Landscape, advising on ecosystem and species management in relation to fire and assisting with planned burning and bushfire response.
+Before moving to Canberra, Natasha was based in Victoria where she had spent ten years working and studying in diverse ecosystems including tall wet forests, the Mallee, foothill forest and box ironbark forests.
+After several years working in land management, Natasha returned to academia to complete a PhD in fire ecology and avian conservation at La Trobe University.

 - Robinson, N, Leonard, S, Bennett, A et al 2016, 'Are forest gullies refuges for birds when burnt?
 The value of topographical heterogeneity to avian diversity in a fire-prone landscape', Biological Conservation, vol. 200, pp. 1-7.